Wndrfl/beetlejs/README.md

 It works by taking a list of files, putting them together, optionally optimizing for speed, and outputting as a Javascript file.
 This means that we need to keep the compiler informed of any new additions to the framework.

-Open `/beetlejuice/compile.php`, scroll to the "elements" section and add the correct path to your new element file:
+Open `/beetlejuice/compile.php`, scroll to the "UI elements" section and add the correct path to your new element file:

 <pre>
 //...

 // UI elements
-'js/ui/elements/elements.js',
-'js/ui/elements/element.js',
-'js/ui/elements/sampleElement.js',
-'js/ui/elements/alertButton.js',
+'js/ui/elements/alertButton.js'

 //...
 </pre>